danielostling/AoC-2022/README.md

 Common Lisp solutions to Advent of Code 2022

-If you put these systems into a directory not in ~/quicklisp/local-projects, you can use the following to get quicklisp to pick it up.
+If you put these systems into a directory other than ~/quicklisp/local-projects, you can use the following to get quicklisp to pick it up.

 In Emacs/Sly or Emacs/Slime (or in SBCL for that matter):
 ```